develephant/corona-html5-fontloader-plugin/README.md

 Some other events on the `name` key you can query are:

- - `loading`: Called when the font loading starts.
+ - `loading`: Called when the fonts start loading.

  - `failed`: Could not load any fonts.
 Big problem somewhere!